avine/formation-angular-base/doc/workbook/public/08_dependency_injection.md

 - Remove the `x` from `xdescribe()` that you added previously to re-enable the tests

-- Create a minimalist class `CatalogResourceStub` that will replace the `CatalogResource` (such as you did above for the `BasketResource`)
+- Create a minimalist class `CatalogResourceMock` that will replace the `CatalogResource` (such as you did above for the `BasketResource`)

-- Provide the 2 stubs in `app.spec.ts`
+- Provide the 2 mocks in `app.spec.ts`

 - Provide a value for `APP_TITLE` injection token